-In credit cards transaction processing you can see two kinds of authorizations.
-One is original authorization, and the second one is incremental authorization.
+In credit card transaction processing, you can see two kinds of authorizations – original authorization and incremental authorization.

 The purpose of the incremental authorization is to increase the previously authorized amount.

 And merchants link the additional (incremental) authorization to the original (first) authorization and send for settlement to ensure proper liability coverage.